 After you've figured out the height and length you're looking for, it's time to choose the ideal shape of your coffee table.
 Often, choosing between a square, rectangle, round, or oval coffee table boils down to the length and clearance required around it.
-Traditionally, your coffee table should be 12 to 18 inches away from your sofa—any more or less than that it will feel uncomfortably close or far.
+Traditionally, your coffee table should be 12 to 18 inches away from your sofa—any more or less than that will feel uncomfortably close or far.
 Between your coffee table and your TV stand or fireplace, you should calculate at least 24 inches to 30 inches to leave enough room for circulating around the space.
 To find your ideal coffee table width, measure the length between your sofa and TV stand and subtract 42 inches.

 Strike the Right Balance

 Another handy rule to follow when choosing a coffee table is its "weightiness."
 In other words, it should complement the other furniture in the room to make the space feel proportional and balanced.
 What does this all mean?
 If your sofa has high skinny legs, consider a table that's solid all the way to the ground or has shorter chunkier legs.
 On the other hand, if your sofa has no visible legs, choose a coffee table that has higher skinnier legs.
 An interior designer once told me that when a room feels too "leggy," it doesn't feel as grounded—and it's something that's never left me.